Arshad9999/MeshItOut/CONTRIBUTING.md

 ## License
-By contributing to 2023-MeshNetworkAppDetection, you agree that your contributions will be licensed under the LICENSE file in the root directory of the source tree.
+By contributing to MeshItOut, you agree that your contributions will be licensed under the LICENSE file in the root directory of the source tree.